Facility Update (May 11, 2019)

 While we encourage park visits, we do ask that if you are sick and/or experiencing symptoms consistent with the COVID-19 infection that you please refrain from visiting.
 Guests are also encouraged to follow social distancing guidelines during all visits by keeping a distance of 6 feet or more between you and other guests.

 If contact stations are not staffed, which is typical at this point in the season, self-pay is available, and we recommend you bring cash or check for the daily parking fees.

 Programs and Events

-All in person programs and events are canceled through April 15 as well as any event of 10 or more people that is scheduled through May 1.
+All in person programs and events are canceled during Phase I, as well as any event of 10 or more people that is scheduled.

 In order to comply with CDC recommendations on social distancing, The Breaks Interstate Park staff will not provide shuttle service for recreation activities.
 If you intend to participate in activities that have different starting and ending locations, you will want to prepare to have transportation available at your start and end points.